AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

        (Default: 0)
    * - ``raw:max_raw_memory_mb``
      - int
-     - Max memory allocation for processing of raw images.
-This exposes max_raw_memory_mb in libraw.
+     - Maximum memory allocation for processing of raw buffer.
+Stop processing if raw buffer size grows larger than that value (in megabytes).
        (Default: 2048)